walterhiggins/WMPJS/README.md

 You've just learned how to provide new custom commands in Minecraft!

 ### Summary
-In this recipe we learned how to loop over each item in an array using *for* loops and *while* loops.
+In this chapter we learned how to loop over each item in an array using *for* loops and *while* loops.
 We also learned how to sort and reverse arrays and how to provide new custom commands using ScriptCraft's *command()* function.

-## Recipe 7: Building a Skyscraper
+## Chapter 12: Building a Skyscraper
-### Introducion
+### Introduction
-In this recipe we'll build a 10-story Skyscraper using just a couple of lines of code and *loop* statements.
-In this recipe we'll use *for* and *while* loops combined with ScriptCraft's *Drone* functions to build large structures in Minecraft.
+In this chapter we'll build a 10-story Skyscraper using just a couple of lines of code and *loop* statements.
+In this chapter we'll use *for* and *while* loops combined with ScriptCraft's *Drone* functions to build large structures in Minecraft.

 ### Building using Drones
 In Minecraft Building by hand is fun but can be tedious when you want to build big structures - Towers, Castles and Fortresses.
 ScriptCraft includes a module for building large structures in Minecraft using Javascript.
 The *Drone* module has many functions for use in building.
 You can use the *Drone* module at the in-game prompt to build right within the game or you can create a *blueprint* for a more complex structure by using the Drone functions in a javascript file.
 It's useful to think of the drone as an invisible remote control plane which can place blocks anywhere and that you control using Javascript.
 Let's start by creating a simple structure at the in-game prompt.
 The first thing you should do when building using the *Drone* module is look at (also known as *target*) a block.
 In the screenshot below, the targeted block is outlined in a slightly darker color than the surrounding blocks.